 - Urinating less than usual.

-You may have trouble breathing and cough due to excess fluid in your lungs.
-You may also have high blood pressure .
-If you have one or all of these symptoms, be sure to consult your doctor immediately.
+You may have trouble breathing and coughing due to excess fluid in your lungs.
+You may also have high blood pressure.
+If you have one or all of these symptoms, consult your doctor immediately.

 The chronic form can develop silently (without symptoms) for several years.
 It often leads to complete renal failure.
-The first signs and symptoms of the chronic form may include:
+The first signs and symptoms of the standard format may include: